Founded by director Jeremy Gilley to document his efforts in creating an annual day of global ceasefire and non-violence.

 Celebrity supporters 17

-Peace One Day has received support from the following celebrities:
+Peace One Day has received support from the following celebrities listed on this site: